steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ## Background

 I teach the "[Tangible Interfaces](https://steveturbek.github.io/Tangible-Interfaces/)" Senior Design Studio in the Industrial Design program at Pratt Institute.
-In my workshop, the students designed a dashboard of instruments as part of a personal submarine design.
+In my class, the students designed a 'working' dashboard of instruments as part of a personal submarine design.

-I wrote a “Skill” to prep the AI to focus on the right thing, and use the right context.
-They had no coding experience, It was pretty magical.
+These students had no coding experience, so I wrote a “Skill” to prep the AI to focus on the right things.
+It was pretty magical.
 This workshop extends this idea.
 It is not solely about dashboard design, but demonstrating a new way for designers to use AI, and rediscovering the power in the tools we designers always had.

 <object data="images/battery.svg" type="image/svg+xml" width="300" class="interstitial_svg">
   <img src="images/battery.svg" alt="Battery Gauge SVG" />